BearDimonR/sbtreeweb/README.md

 Also go to the https://console.cloud.google.com/apis/credentials/consent and add Test user with your email.

-Modify `backend/src/data/test_data.py` auth entry with your gmail to have access.
+If you use local data modify `backend/src/data/test_data.py` auth entry with your gmail to have access.
+Otherwise edit sheet database or add entry via database.

 6. to connect image uploading